lukiwieser/racetrack/README.md

 ## Scenario

 Consider a racetrack with discrete cells, like in *Figure 1*.
-The goal for the racecar (red) is to drive as fast from start line (yellow) to the finish line (green), without crashing into the walls (white).
+The goal for the racecar (red) is to drive as fast from the start line (yellow) to the finish line (green), without crashing into the walls (white).

 Each game begins at a random position on the start line.
 At each timestamp the car can choose an action, to increase/decrease its velocity by 1 in one direction, or do nothing.
 During training, there is a 10% chance that the chosen action is ignored.
-If the car crashed into the wall its position is reset to the start line.
+If the car crashes into the wall its position is reset to a random position at the start line.

 ## Implementation